rafatgom3a/notes-api-nodejs/README.md

   - PUT /api/notes/:id - Update a note
   - DELETE /api/notes/:id - Delete a note
 - Serves a static HTML page at the root with basic frontend
-- Handles errors for missing routes and server issue s
+- Handles errors for missing routes and server issues